TheoBerlin/Portfolio/index.md

 The particle computation can be swapped between the CPU and the GPU at any time during runtime.
 When computed on the GPU, a compute shader is used and screen-space collisions can be enabled.
 Collisions are detected and resolved by utilizing the camera's depth buffer and G-buffer containing normals.

 [Shader code](https://github.com/TheoBerlin/VulkanBoys/blob/master/Project/assets/shaders/particles/update_cs.glsl)

+### Entity Component System
+Entity Component System (ECS) is an architecture for storing game object data and performing logic using said data.
+The header files for the ECS code reside [here](https://github.com/IbexOmega/CrazyCanvas/tree/master/LambdaEngine/Include/ECS) and the source files [here](https://github.com/IbexOmega/CrazyCanvas/tree/master/LambdaEngine/Source/ECS).
+I originally wrote the code for a hobby project, and then continued developing it in a recent group project.
+It's very much inspired by various discussions and videos, such as [this talk at GDC](https://www.youtube.com/watch?v=0_Byw9UMn9g).

+A short summary of some key parts of the implementation:
+- Entity: An ID represented by an unsigned integer.
+By creating components for an entity, various types of game objects can be created.
+- Component: A data structure, each instance of a component belongs to an Entity.
+- System: Subscribes to entities that have certain component types and performs logic in an update function.
+When systems subscribe to component types, they include information on whether they will only read the component data or if they will also write to them.
+This allows for an easy parallelization of system updates.
+All that has to be done to prevent data races is to only update systems that do not read or write to a component type - that is already being written to by another system.
+- ECS Core: A singleton class that acts as an API for most thinkable use cases, such as creating and deleting entities and component.
+The core also stores all components.

+The updating of systems is done in [JobScheduler.cpp](https://github.com/IbexOmega/CrazyCanvas/blob/master/LambdaEngine/Source/ECS/JobScheduler.cpp).

 ### Game Engine Supporting DirectX 11 and Vulkan
 I have known DirectX 11 for some years.
 After recently learning Vulkan, I wanted to consolidate my knowledge of the API and see how it differs with DirectX 11.
 My idea of doing this was adding support for Vulkan to my game engine which previously only supported DirectX 11.